 Visit the U.S. Embassy in Kingston if you ever feel extremely vulnerable or need a safe area to retreat.

-If you find yourself itching to leave designated tourist areas, Portland, St. Elizabeth, and Manchester are reported to be some of the safest cities in Jamaica.
 Despite the potential risks, most visitors find that Jamaican locals are friendly and helpful, being quite used to interacting with voyagers from other countries.
 Hiring a private tour guide is a great option for those who want to get the full cultural experience while ensuring their travel safety in Jamaica.
-Find out which places in Jamaica to avoid further down.

-blue outline of arrow pointing right Places to Avoid in Jamaica
+Places to Avoid in Jamaica

 Montego Bay

 Many large cities have areas that should be avoided due to the potential risk of crime and brutality and Montego Bay is not excluded from this –it can be a dangerous area.
-The State Department warns travelers to avoid the following areas within Montego Bay due to rampage and shootings:
+The State Department warns travelers to avoid the following areas within Montego Bay due to rampage and gun violence:

 Kingston